racodond/sonar-css-plugin/README.md

 * Stylesheets should not "@import" too many other sheets

 ### Specific to SCSS
+* @debug directives should not be used in production code
 * SCSS variables should follow a naming convention

 ### Specific to Less